 Christina Costa-Connolly talks about recent world events that cast doubt on the validity and usefulness of market research data.
 Is the latest Facebook scandal something market researchers need to worry about?

-In this article for RW Connect, Christina Costa-Connolly explores whether public awareness of the misuse of Facebook users' personal data will have a positive or negative impact on the market research industry as a whole.
+In this article for RW Connect, Christina Costa-Connolly explores whether public awareness of the misuse of Facebook users' data will have a positive or negative impact on the market research industry as a whole.

 To complicate matters, the Facebook fiasco is just the latest in a long string of incidents affecting the use of personal data.
-From the massive Experian and Equifax data breaches, to the inaccuracy of political polling in the 2016 US Elections, these events have all culminated in a growing awareness and caution about personal data and privacy.
+From the massive Experian and Equifax data breaches to the inaccuracy of political polling in the 2016 US Elections, these events have all culminated in growing awareness and caution about personal data and privacy.